GetUSB.info Logo

 Update: June 15, 2020

-Paul Whelan was sentenced to 16 years in jail for espionage against the United States.
-As stated in the original post, and IT professional who cannot access “photos” on a flash drive, which was his cover for trading information, is a red flag something was going on.
+Paul Whelan was sentenced to 16 years in prison for espionage against the United States.
+As stated in the original post, an IT professional who cannot access “photos” on a flash drive, which later became the alleged vehicle for trading information, is a significant red flag that something more serious may have been occurring.

-Update: Feb 3, 2019
+Update: February 3, 2019

 “I want to tell the world that I am a victim of political kidnap and ransom,” Whelan said during a press conference in May.
 “This is retaliation for sanctions.”

-“…There are abuses and harassment that I am constantly subject to.
+“There are abuses and harassment that I am constantly subject to.
 There is a case for isolation,” he continued, before listing alleged abuses committed by prison staff.

-The former Marine said that he was being subjected to “typical POW Chapter 1 isolation” techniques to run him down and described his imprisonment as the “Salem witch trial mentality.”
+The former Marine said he was being subjected to “typical POW Chapter 1 isolation” techniques intended to break him down and described his imprisonment as having a “Salem witch trial mentality.”

-According to Reuters, Paul made a direct plea to the President of the United States saying; “Mr president [Trump], we cannot keep America great unless we aggressively protect and defend American citizens wherever they are in the world.”
-And this is very true.
+According to Reuters, Whelan made a direct plea to the President of the United States, stating, “Mr. President [Trump], we cannot keep America great unless we aggressively protect and defend American citizens wherever they are in the world.”

-From reports, the arrest happened like this: Whelan met up with a Russian associate who gave him a flash drive.
-Earlier in the visit, Whelan claims he received digital images from his vacation through his computer, but could not view them on his computer.
-Because of this, he asked the photos be placed on a flash drive.
+According to reports, the arrest unfolded as follows: Whelan met with a Russian associate who handed him a USB flash drive.
+Earlier in the trip, Whelan claimed he had received digital vacation photos but was unable to view them on his computer.
+Because of this, he requested that the images be transferred to a flash drive.

-plug flash drive into computer
+Plugging a USB flash drive into a computer

-He served 14 years in the US Marine Corps Reserve until he was discharged for bad conduct in 2008.
+He served for 14 years in the U.S. Marine Corps Reserve and was discharged in 2008 for bad conduct.

-Souces: CNN and GetUSB.info
+Sources: CNN and GetUSB.info

-Continue Reading No Comments
+Continue Reading

 Chromebook Gets a USB Guard